By Mike Loughrin, CEO of Transformance Advisors

 Another challenge for those trying to get started is that no one has been coached in the process.
 Who should be the first coach and who should be the first problem solver?

-These eager problem solvers where doomed to fail from the start and become members of that frustrated and bewildered group we talked about earlier.
+These eager problem solvers where doomed to fail from the start.
+They all became members of that frustrated and bewildered group we talked about earlier.

 Supporting Management System